A Tale of Two Homeschool Room Ideas

 If you’re wanting even more organizational ideas, you can check out my Pinterest board dedicated to all things homeschool organization!

 Your turn…what does your schoolroom look like?
 Do you have some homeschool room ideas I’ve missed?
-Do you prefer a separate schoolroom or family room?
+Do you prefer a separate schoolroom or a family room?
 Why?

 Through practical tools & Bible-based resources, Kim Sorgius is dedicated to helping your family GROW in faith so you can be Not Consumed by life’s struggles.
 Author of popular kid’s devotional Bible studies and practical homeschooling tools, Kim has a master’s degree in education and curriculum design coupled with over 2 decades of experience working with kids and teens.
 Above all, her most treasured job is mother and homeschool teacher of four amazing kiddos.